The Reuter Society

 Paul Taylor (photo), one of Reuters most experienced correspondents (1977-2016) and now an independent political commentator and think-tank fellow, answered his own question with cautious optimism.

-“Europe will survive and hold together when push comes to shove,” he declared in the latest online Baron’s Briefing.
+“Europe will survive and hold together when push comes to shove,” he declared in a Baron’s Briefing co-hosted by The Reuter Society and The Baron.

 Stressing caution as well as optimism, though, he added: “I would not bet my Reuters pension on the European Union surviving indefinitely, but there is a sporting chance.”